IntelliTect-Samples/UseBackButton-Blazor/README.md

 # UseBackButton
 UseBackButton gives you full control over how the "Back" button behaves within your single page activities of your Blazor app.
-Use it to make a UI back button, the browser back button, and native OS “back” gestures, all result in the same behavior.
+Use it to make a UI back button, the browser back button, and native OS “back” gestures (Blazor Hybrid app), all result in the same behavior.

 ![DemoGif](Assets/UseBackButtonDemo.gif)